I Want To...

 - Professor of Pathology

 - MD, George Washington University School of Medicine (1984)

 - Walter Reed National Military Medical Center / Pathology (1988)

 - American Board of Pathology / Anatomic & Clinical Pathology (1988)

 - American Board of Pathology / Cytopathology (1994)

 Research & Publications

-Dr. Montgomery’s research interests are primarily related to gastrointestinal pathology, especially Barrett esophagus.
-Additionally, she has studied soft tissue pathology including telomeres in translocation-associated sarcomas compared to chromosome unstable types.
+Dr. Montgomery’s research interests are primarily related to gastrointestinal pathology, especially Barrett esophagus, esophageal carcinomas, stomach polyps and cancers, and soft tissue pathology.

 Pittman ME, Voltaggio L, Bhaijee F, Robertson SA, Montgomery EA.
 Autoimmune Metaplastic Atrophic Gastritis: Recognizing Precursor Lesions for Appropriate Patient Evaluation.
 Am J Surg Pathol.
 2015 Dec;39(12):1611-20.

 Voltaggio L, Montgomery EA.
 Gastrointestinal tract spindle cell lesions--just like real estate, it's all about location.
 Mod Pathol.
 2015 Jan;28 Suppl1:S47-66. doi: 10.1038/modpathol.2014.126.
 Review.
 PubMed PMID: 25560599.